Frozen Pipes and Burst Lines: The First 60 Minutes That Matter

 Q2.
 Can I keep drywall that got wet?

-You can often save drywall that got wet less than 24 hours and is not contaminated, if drying begins right away and moisture readings trend to normal.
-If water wicked above 12–24 inches or the water was dirty, cut and replace.
+You can often save drywall that got wet less than 24 hours and is not contaminated if drying begins right away and moisture readings trend to normal.
+If the water wicked above 12–24 inches or the water was dirty, cut and replace it.
+Call a professional water damage restoration service for better results.

 Q4.
 What should I tell my insurance adjuster first?